dmeverly/quic-game-protocol/readme.md

 from the client.
 Futhermore, certifications were taken from those provided by course instructor and are set to be ignored by QUIC TLS.
 The program contains no security implementations and would be particularly vulnerable to DDOS attack unless the activity would be detected and mitigated via QUIC.
 Finally, the port number is bound to 12345 for both server and client, and the gameName is hardcoded to support only the Othello game.
+The server is designed to never close except by interrupt or killing the terminal; a deployment-ready implementation should provide a way to close the server.